There are currently no products in the cart.

 As opposed to popular belief though, those levels don’t stay elevated much past the first week or two.
 In fact, researchers have on average, found no significant difference between water retention observed in creatine users vs. non-users.

-Over an extended period of time, creatine users may be more likely to see increases in their body weight, however, for those who regularly weight train, those gains are likely to be in lean mass, not fat or water.(13)
+Over an extended period of time, creatine users may be more likely to see increases in their body weight, however, for those who regularly weight train, those gains are likely to be due to increases in lean mass, not fat or water.(13)

 One claim you’re likely to come across is that taking creatine will give you cramps and make you vulnerable to dehydration.
 However, in reality, there doesn’t appear to be any evidence to support this claim.